The Pyrénées

 The natural border between France and Spain, the Pyrénées

-mountains at either end - from Bilbao and San Sebastien to Hendaye and
+at either end - from Bilbao and San Sebastien to Hendaye and Biarritz

-Biarritz on the west, and from Barcelona to Perpignan on the east -
+on the west, and from Barcelona to Perpignan on the east - and there

-and there are also passes, cols in the French language, to cross over
+are also passes, cols in the French language, to cross over the top

 A true European jewel, the Pyrénées are one of the best